If you are traveling, you will probably take a bunch of pictures. Check out our tips here for managing and storing your vacation photos.

 Once you have organized your photos into their respective folders, go through them.
 Delete the ones that don’t make the cut.
 Try not to overthink it too much.

 Choose the ones that are the best and delete the others.
-You won’t have to click through tons of the same shot when you want to upload a picture.
+You won’t have to click through tons of the same shots when you want to upload a picture.
 Instead, you can pick from the best picture selection you have.

 Consider Editing Your Photographs